JeevanRJ/LSL-Codes/README.md

   Developed by Kieran Nichols (NeuroErgonomics Lab), licensed under the MIT License.

 The original repository provides scripts and utilities for data streaming using the Lab Streaming Layer (LSL).

+## Utilities

+This folder contains supporting scripts for error checking, validation, and helper functions used across the data streaming and post-processing pipelines.